D-DOT Route #5

 newspaper collection, and from the DDOT Route Update notices and bulletins archived in the author's collection.

-be the first bus line to operate entirely within that city since the former route
+would be the first bus line to operate entirely within that city since the former route

-#64 Michigan Shuttle -- which operated
+#64 Michigan Shuttle — which

 DSR back on June 15, 1973.